 How does the 2022 forecast compare to other sectors?

-The central estimate of $205m puts Child Protection 12th in the sector rankings.
-Interestingly, this would be behind Gender Based Violence, significantly ahead of Mine Action, but some way behind Protection which is forecasted in 8th place at $743m.
+The central estimate of $309m puts Child Protection 12th in the sector rankings.
+This would put Child Protection just ahead of the other AoRs (Gender Based Violence and Mine Action), but unsuprsingly still some way behind Protection which is forecasted in 8th place at $885m.

 The average Child Protection response in 2020 was 18% funded.
 This is obviously quite low in absolute terms, and ranks 6th lowest out of the 16 sectors analysed on the site.

 One clear funding success story in 2021 is that of three Flash Appeals: Kenya, Afghanistan and Madagascar which received 143%, 93% and 92% of what was required, respectively.
 Other relative success stories include six other plans that received over 50% of the funding requirement.
 These were: oPt (77% funded), CAR (72%), Ukraine (54%), Myanmar (54%), and DRC (53%).

 Yet, at the same time, most contexts for Child Protection received less than 25% of the requirement.
 7 of the 42 plans with Child Protection funding required didn’t report any funding.
 This begs the question: why are some contexts more funded than others?
 Is it just year-on-year variation, donor preferences, underreporting, or something else?
 We’ll explore this in more detail in the future in our Stories section.
 We’re also currently working on an “Equity Index” to measure the extent to which a sector is unequal – stay tuned!